kyliekeijzer/Slicer-PET-MUST-segmenter/README.md

      b.
 Rename the VOI to 'VOI_liver'
      c. *Delete* the 'VOI' Point List before segmentation!
    - Majority Voting: **MV2** and **MV3**
      a.
-Make sure the following segmentation methods are *additionally* selected:
+Make sure the following segmentation methods are *additionally* selected, or that those segmentation results are present in the scene:
         *SUV 2.5, SUV 4.0, 41% SUVmax, Liver SUVmax and PERCIST*
    - **Brain region based**
      a.
 Provide or create a brain segmentation